 String theory is clearly a very powerful mathematical tool for further developing the new mirror matter theory.
 Other proposed quantum gravity theories and fermion condensation models may also be very useful in understanding the dynamics of dimensional phase transitions of spacetime.
-Most intriguingly, various feasible experiments are proposed to test concrete unique predictions of the new theory, including measurement of neutron lifetime anomalies in narrow magnetic traps or under super-strong magnetic fields, and detection of unexpectedly large branching fractions of invisible decays of long-lived neutral hadrons [16, 17].
+Most intriguingly, various feasible experiments [24] are proposed to test concrete unique predictions of the new theory, including measurement of neutron lifetime anomalies in narrow magnetic traps or under super-strong magnetic fields, and detection of unexpectedly large branching fractions of invisible decays of long-lived neutral hadrons [16, 17].
 All these tests, to stress again, are ready to be conducted with the current technology.
+We may be just starting to unveil the beauty of the mirrored universe.